Masaaki Mori (baseball)

 Masaaki Mori (森 祇晶, Mori Masaaki) is a retired professional Japanese baseball player and manager.

 Mori played Nippon Professional Baseball from 1955–1974 as the catcher of the Yomiuri Giants.
 He was an eight-time Best Nine Award-winner (1961–1968) and the Japan Series MVP in 1967.
 He was selected to eleven Nippon Professional Baseball All-Star Games.
+He was nicknamed "the brains of the V9 Dynasty", as he was the main catcher of the Yomiuri Giants V9 Dynasty.

-After his retirement as a player, Mori managed the Seibu Lions from 1986–1994, leading the team to the Japan Series championship in 1986.
+After his retirement as a player, Mori managed the Seibu Lions from 1986–1994, leading the team to 6 of the 8 Japan Series championships of the Invincible Seibu dynasty.
 He won the Matsutaro Shoriki Award in 1986 and 1990.
 Mori managed the Yokohama BayStars in 2001–2002.

+Mori participated in 27 of the 73 Japan Series contested, as a player, coach, and manager, as of 2023, with him winning 21 of the 27, making him the most decorated individual in NPB history.